-Brief illustrative descriptions Outstanding Good Acceptable Unsatisfactory Senior leaders are dedicated to high standards.
+6. How good are the leadership and management of the school?
+6.1 The effectiveness of le 6.1 The effectiveness of leadership Key aspects DistributiRelationsCapacity Distribution of leadership Relationships and communication Brief illustrative descriptio ns Outstanding Good Acceptable Unsatisfactory Senior leaders, inspired by the principal, are dedicated to high standards.
 They set a clear direction and they promote an inspiring vision that is shared by all of the school community.
-They have been innovative and very successful in developing the school and/or sustaining high performance.
-Most senior leaders are dedicated and effective.
+Most senior leaders, led by the principal, are dedicated and effective.
 They set a clear direction and promote a shared vision.
-They have successfully improved important aspects of the work of the school and/or sustained good performance.
-Most senior leaders throughout the school are committed and well intentioned.
+Most senior leaders, including the principal, are committed and well intentioned.
 They set a direction and promote a vision.
-They have achieved some success in improving aspects of the work of the school.
-Senior leaders exert little positive influence over the way the school works.
-Over time, they have not been successful in improving important aspects of the work of the school.
+Senior leaders, including the principal, exert little positive influence over the way the school works.
 Distribution of leadership is highly effective in achieving high standards of learning and personal development.
 The school has an ethos of collective responsibility and mutual support.
 Leaders consistently share responsibilities with staff.
 Effective teams are evident in many areas of the school and they are accountable for ensuring quality outcomes.
 Some members of staff, other than senior leaders, have clear roles and responsibilities.
 Most of the staff show a strong commitment to the ethos of the school, its values and success.
-Most decision-making resides with the Principal.
+Most decision-making resides with the principal.
 There is no commitment to or leadership of change.
-Relationships and communication between all levels of leadership are professional and highly effective.
+Relationships and communication between all leaders are professional and highly effective.
 All staff and students know exactly what is required of them.
-Relationships and communication between all levels of leadership are professional and effective.
+Relationships and communication between all leaders are professional and effective.
 Staff and students know what is required of them.
-Relationships and communication between all levels of leadership are professional though they may not always be fully productive.
-Staff and students know more or less what is required of them.
-Relationships and communication between all levels of leadership are restricted and/or unclear.
+Relationships and communication between all leaders are professional though they may not always be fully productive.
+Staff and students know in general terms what is required of them.
+Relationships and communication between leaders are restricted and/or unclear.
 Staff and students are not wholly sure what is required of them.
 Leaders at all levels are observant and perceptive, with excellent capacity to plan, anticipate, solve problems and further the school's development.
 Leaders at all levels have good capacity to devise practical strategies to secure further improvement.
 Leaders at all levels are not complacent and they are aware that further improvements can be made.
 They demonstrate sufficient capacity to make required improvements.
 The school is reactive to external demands but does not sufficiently acknowledge the need for improvement or change.
 Leaders may be complacent, insecure or insular, and their capacity to improve the school is limited.
+Leaders have been innovative and very successful in developing the school and/or sustaining high performance.
+Leaders have successfully improved important aspects of the work of the school and/or sustained good performance.
+Leaders have achieved some success in improving aspects of the work of the school.
+Over time, leaders have not been successful in improving important aspects of the work of the school.